-Most mattress and box spring components can be easily disassembled and recycled.
-The materials they are made of can be used to manufacture a variety of new products.
+Roughly three-quarters of all mattress and box spring components can be easily disassembled and recycled.
+The recovered materials are then used to manufacture a variety of new products.

 Infographic Courtesy of the Mattress Recycling Council

-Donate to a Charity.
-Use MassDEP's Beyond the Bin Recycling Directory to find organizations near you that accept mattresses.
+Donate mattresses that are in good condition.
+Use the MassDEP Beyond the Bin Recycling Directory to find charities and organizations near you that accept them for reuse or recycling.

-Use a Recycler on State Contract.
-Municipalities and certain public entities may use the FAC90 Statewide Carpet & Mattress Recycling Services Contract to select a vendor to either accept mattresses on a per-unit basis or provide collection container rental and hauling.
-The following mattress recyclers are currently on state contract:
+Use a recycler on state contract.
+Municipalities and certain public entities may use the FAC90 Statewide Carpet & Mattress Recycling Services Contract to select vendors that either accept mattresses on a per-unit basis or provide collection container rental and hauling.
+Mattress recyclers currently on state contract include:

 |Ace Mattress Enterprises LLC